covidsafewatch/website/input/senate-submissions/slow-response-to-public-panic.md

 # Closing Remarks

-In Geoffrey Huntley's and Richard Nelson's professional opinion 10 days is unacceptable time to resolution as the fix involved removing a single line of text from the appliction and releasing a new version of the application.
+In Geoffrey Huntley's and Richard Nelson's professional opinion 10 days is an unacceptable time to resolution as the fix involved removing a single line of text from the application and releasing a new version of the application.

 Releasing a new version of the application should have been done immediately after seeing reports that mother-of-two Holly Donovan from Frankston panicked when she thought the app had diagnosed her with coronavirus.

 New versions of mobile applications can be automatically released to the Google and Apple stores without human interaction.
-This is industry best practice - also known as continious integration/continuous delivery.
+This is industry best practice - also known as continuous integration/continuous delivery.
 Geoffrey Huntley has taught these methods as lectures at Microsoft and as in-person training to companies within Australia.

 <?# Twitter 795916731482980353 /?>
 <?# Twitter 801069425323610113 /?>